What is a blog?

 - Include references to course literature and other relevant sources

 A large part of the course focuses on group work but the blogs allow you to present your own thoughts.
 You are also encouraged to read and comment on your colleagues’ blog posts as much as possible.
+Hopefully you will enjoy using your blog to reflect on your learning and might consider continuing to write there after the course is over.

 How do I start a blog?